Louise Post: Career

-Shortly after meeting Nina Gordon, Post and Gordon co-founded the alternative rock band Veruca Salt in 1992 with bassist Steve Lack and drummer Jim Shapiro, Gordon's brother.
+Shortly after they met, Post and Nina Gordon co-founded the alternative rock band Veruca Salt in Chicago in 1992 along with bassist Steve Lack and drummer Jim Shapiro, Gordon's brother.
 Post and Gordon were the band's vocalists, guitarists, and songwriters.
-Veruca Salt released a self-funded demo tape and shopped it to labels while playing a handful of small club shows.
+Veruca Salt released a self-funded demo tape and shipped it to labels while playing a handful of small club shows.
 After a few live concerts, the band was signed to Minty Fresh Records and began recording with producer Brad Wood, at the time known for having produced Liz Phair's critically acclaimed album Exile in Guyville (1993).

 The band released a 7-inch single for the song "Seether".
 Their first full-length album, American Thighs, was released on September 27, 1994, and re-released on November 8, 1994, by Geffen Records.
 The album peaked on the Billboard chart at number 69, and was eventually certified Gold.
 Other singles on the album included "All Hail Me" and "Number One Blind".
 To support the album, the band toured as the opening act for bands such as Hole, Live, and PJ Harvey.
 In 1996, Veruca Salt released an EP, Blow It Out Your Ass It's Veruca Salt, produced by Steve Albini.

 The group entered the studio with producer Bob Rock in 1996.
 Their second album, Eight Arms to Hold You, was released on February 11, 1997, and included the hit "Volcano Girls", which was the opening theme for dark comedy film Jawbreaker.
 Another single, "Shutterbug", was performed by the band on Saturday Night Live.

 In 1998, Gordon left the band, and Post recruited new members.
 They then released another album, Resolver (2000).
 The band's new line-up toured in summer 2001 and promoted the album in the United Kingdom.
 Resolver was released in Australia in 2003 and promoted with both a tour and the release of a tour EP, Officially Dead, in 2003.

 In 2005, the band toured Australia and released another EP, Lords of Sounds and Lesser Things, followed by a full-length album, IV (2006).
 In 2007, the group covered Neil Young's song "Burned" for a breast cancer benefit album and then went dormant.
 In 2012, the band's hiatus was announced on their official website.

 In 2013, Veruca Salt announced the reunion of its original line-up on their Facebook page; on September 29, 2013, it was announced that they were working on new material, set to be released in 2014.
 On April 19, 2014, for Record Store Day, the band released a 10-inch vinyl disc, MMXIV, containing two new songs, "It's Holy" and "The Museum of Broken Relationships".
 In 2014, the band played several dates in the United States and Australia.
 The first post-reunion Veruca Salt album, Ghost Notes, was released on July 10, 2015, to favorable reviews.